If you haven’t heard of Culpeper, Virginia, you’re not alone. But, it’s time to change that.

 Talking with locals, I learned that today’s Culpeper did not happen by accident.
 It took vision, hard work, and a community wide commitment to revitalize this small town that had been bypassed by modern interstates.

 Historic buildings, rehabbed and repurposed, now serve as a charming backdrop for this modern town with great shopping, restaurants and activities.
+Hotels in Culpeper are just as quaint, making your visit even better!

 So, let me introduce you to Culpeper!
 I hope it inspires you to visit!